 It is very important that your doctor check your progress at regular visits.
-This is to allow changes in your dose and to check for any unwanted effects.
+This is to allow for changes in your dose and to check for any unwanted effects.

 Do not stop taking this medicine without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
+Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.

 People taking pramipexole have reported falling asleep without warning during activities of daily living, including driving, which sometimes resulted in accidents.
 This may happen as late as one year after taking the medicine.
-Therefore, make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates or medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
+Some examples of CNS depressants are antihistamines or medicine for hay fever or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or medicine for seizures, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are taking this medicine.

 Hallucinations (seeing, hearing, or feeling things that are not there) may occur in some patients.
 This is more common with elderly patients.
 If you have hallucinations, check with your doctor.